Ludwigsburg University of Education

 Mission statement of LUE (download .pdf)

 Information about LUE (dt./engl.) (download .pdf)

 The University of Education was founded in 1962 and moved to Ludwigsburg in 1966.
-With its approximately 5,500 students and 450 members of staff, it is the largest of the six Universities of Education in Baden-Wuerttemberg.
+With its approximately 5,500 students and over 450 members of staff, it is the largest of the six Universities of Education in Baden-Wuerttemberg.
 These Universities of Education offer doctoral and post-doctoral degrees and are therefore on a par with full universities.
 They concentrate on educational science issues both in research and teaching.